joanabmartins/CCPtemplates/TrendMicroCAS/README.md

     Error Code 429: The user has made more than 20 requests over the past 1 minute and has been throttled.
     The user can start new requests in the next minute from the first request.

-I've escalated this to Scuba to see if they have a suggestion on how to handle this.
+Solution suggestions:

-One suggestion I have is to allow the customers to select which endpoints they want to connect, before connecting.
+* Allow customer to select which endpoints they want to connect to.
+Trust they won't want to connect to more that 20 - this is not possible today but it is on the roadmap

-Not all customers have salesforce, dropbox, etc. So, they may not want to connect to those endpint, which makes things simpler for CCP and for the customer.
+* Split the connector into 2-3 different ones (each one with 15-20 rules), and make sure we connect them at different times, to avoid querying the API all at once.

-Even if the customer doesn't use those services the API will give a valid response, so CCP will succesfully connect, even though there are no logs which may be confusing, and will comply CCP to make unnecessary calls.
+* Develop the possibility to randomize rule start time within a range of query window for example (instead of the default 1 second.

-If we give the customer the option to select which endpoint they want to connect it may fix the issue above and prevent unnecessary calls to unnecessary endpoints.
+* Contact Trens Micro to understand if there is a possibility to increase rate time

 <h3>Template</h3>